semyie/Adobe-GenSolve-Submission/README.md

 ---
-# 🖼️ Adobe GenSolve - Beautify and Visualize Curves from CSV Files - Round 2 Submission
+# 🖼️ Adobe GenSolve - Curve Detection and Regularization from CSV Files - Round 2 Submission

 ![Python](https://img.shields.io/badge/Python-3.8%2B-blue.svg)
 ![Jupyter](https://img.shields.io/badge/Jupyter-Notebook-orange.svg)
 ![Colab](https://img.shields.io/badge/Google-Colab-blue.svg)

-This repository provides a Jupyter Notebook that takes in a CSV file containing XY path coordinates, processes the curves by detecting symmetry, completing incomplete curves, and beautifying them.
-The results are then visualized and saved in multiple formats including PNG, SVG, and CSV.
+This repository contains a Jupyter Notebook designed to detect, regularize, and enhance curves from a dataset of XY path coordinates stored in CSV files.
+The notebook processes the curves by identifying geometric shapes, detecting symmetry, and completing incomplete curves.
+The results are then visualized and saved in multiple formats, including PNG, SVG, and CSV.

 ![Adobe GenSolve Round 2](https://github.com/user-attachments/assets/de3cee7f-c506-4119-ab32-4f9a106a058e)

 ## 🌟 Features

-- **CSV Input:** Easily upload your CSV file containing XY coordinates using a file selection button.
-- **Curve Beautification:** Automatically regularizes shapes, detects symmetry, and completes curves.
+- **Curve Detection:** Identify geometric shapes (e.g., circles, rectangles) within the input data.
+- **Regularization:** Automatically refine and regularize detected shapes for better accuracy.
+- **Symmetry Detection:** Detect and apply symmetry to enhance the aesthetic of curves.
+- **Curve Completion:** Complete incomplete curves and ensure all paths are fully closed.
-- **Multiple Output Formats:** Save the processed curves as CSV, PNG, and SVG files.
+- **Multiple Output Formats:** Save the processed and regularized curves as CSV, PNG, and SVG files.
-- **Visualization:** Display the beautified curves directly in the notebook as a PNG image.
+- **Visualization:** Display the regularized curves directly in the notebook as a PNG image.

 ## 🚀 How to Use